Opening of the Liverpool and Manchester Railway: Rainhill Trials and preparation for opening

 By early 1830 the line was almost complete, and locomotives began trial runs over the route.
 On 14 June 1830 a test run from Liverpool to Salford drew two passenger carriages and seven fully loaded coal wagons for 29 mi in 2 hours 25 minutes without incident.
 Booth convened a meeting of the directors that evening, who decided that the railway would be ready to open in late summer.
 After consulting with the office of the Duke of Wellington over when he would be available to attend an inauguration ceremony, and learning that he was due in the area on 13 September to attend a dinner in Manchester, it was agreed that the railway would formally open on Wednesday 15 September 1830.

-Actress, author and anti-slavery campaigner Fanny Kemble, who accompanied George Stephenson on a test of the L&M prior to its opening, described the tests in a letter written in early 1830:
+Actress, author and anti-slavery campaigner Fanny Kemble, who accompanied George Stephenson on a test of the L&M prior to its opening, described the tests in a letter written in early 1830.
+She described the steam engine as if it is a horse, with steam valve handles (which controls the steam pressure and thus the speed) being its reins bit and bridle, coals being its oats, etc: